-Jams and Jellies - You can sell traditional jams and jellies without a permit.
+Jams and Jellies- Traditional jams and jellies may be sold without a permit.

-You must have a permit to sell jams and jellies that have jalapeno or other added ingredients.
+Jams and jellies that have jalapeno or other added ingredients require a permit.
 A permit is also required for vegetable jellies (rhubarb jelly made with pectin, not gelatin, is allowed to be sold without a permit).
 General Guidelines- A clearly visible placard is required at the sale location stating the food was prepared in a kitchen that is not inspected or licensed by the regulatory authority.
 Labeling requirements must be met.